Domain Invariant Representation Learning with Domain Density Transformations: Experiments

 For the \textbf{Rotated MNIST} dataset, we use a network of two 3x3 convolutional layers and a fully connected layer as the representation network $g_\theta$ to get a representation $z$ of 64 dimensions.
 A single linear layer is then used to map the representation $z$ to the ten output classes.
 This architecture is the deterministic version of the network used by \citet{ilse2020diva}.
 We train our network for 500 epochs with the Adam optimizer \cite{kingma2014adam}, using the learning rate 0.001 and minibatch size 64, and report performance on the test domain after the last epoch.

-For the \textbf{PACS} and \textbf{OfficeHome} datasets, we use a Resnet18 \cite{he2016deep} network as the representation network $g_\theta$.
-As a standard practice, the Resnet18 backbone is pre-trained on ImageNet.
-We replace the last fully connected layer of the Resnet with a linear layer of dimensions (512, 256) so that our representation has 256 dimensions.
+For the \textbf{VLCS} and \textbf{PACS} datasets, for a fair comparison against our main baselines, we use the most common choices of backbone networks for those datasets in existing works as the representation networks $g_\theta$, i.e., Alexnet \cite{krizhevsky2012imagenet} for VLCS and Resnet18 \cite{he2016deep} for PACS.
+We replace the last fully connected layer of the backbone with a linear layer of dimension 256 so that our representation has 256 dimensions.
 As with the Rotated MNIST experiment, we use a single layer to map from the representation $z$ to the output.
 We train the network for 100 epochs with plain stochastic gradient descent (SGD) using learning rate 0.001, momentum 0.9, minibatch size 64, and weight decay 0.001.
-Data augmentation is also standard practice for real-world computer vision datasets like PACS and OfficeHome, and during the training we augment our data as follows: crops of random size and aspect ratio, resizing to 224 × 224 pixels, random horizontal flips, random color jitter, randomly converting the image tile to grayscale with 10\% probability, and normalization using the ImageNet channel means and standard deviations.
+Data augmentation is also standard practice for real-world computer vision datasets like VLCS and PACS, and during the training we augment our data as follows: crops of random size and aspect ratio, resizing to 224 × 224 pixels, random horizontal flips, random color jitter, randomly converting the image tile to grayscale with 10\% probability, and normalization using the ImageNet channel means and standard deviations.

 The StarGAN \cite{choi2018stargan} model implementation is taken from the authors' original source code with no significant modifications.
 For each set of source domains, we train the StarGAN model for 100,000 iterations with a minibatch of 16 images per iteration.